 Everyone loves a good deal, but warning bells should go off when a language offers discounts or specials that are too good to be true.

 4. Does the school have positive online ratings?

-5. Does the school have staff that can speak in your language?
+5. Does the school have staff that can speak your language?

 Make sure to make the most of the GaijinPot Study Placement Program and Go!
 Go!
 Nihon, both of which are free services that can help you find the best language school for you.
-They also offer support in finding a place to live and finding a job in Japan!
+They also support finding a place to live and a job in Japan!

 Are You Ready to Embark on the Adventure of a Lifetime?

 Whether you study Japanese at a language school, participate in a cultural exchange program at a Japanese university, or even learn the language while working in Japan, there’s no doubt that you’ll have a fantastic time!

 You’ve just unlocked the door to endless opportunities ahead!
 Being in a new place far away from home may take time to get used to, but it’s worth every minute of it.
 Get ready for the adventure of a lifetime.

 Why should I invest in learning Japanese as a second language?